"Hi,

 Keep an eye out too, in the credits, for the name of co-cinematographer Hal Mohr: he’s a good pub-quiz answer, as the only person to ever win an Oscar without being nominated, having received a deluge of write-in votes for his work on, again, A Midsummer Night’s Dream.

-Captain Blood came out in Christmas week, 1935, grossing almost three-million dollars and being nominated for five Oscars, including Picture and Score.
+Captain Blood came out in Christmas week, 1935, grossing almost $3m and being nominated for five Oscars, including Picture and Score.
 It made stars of Flynn and de Havilland, and created a new template for swashbucklers, inspiring

 • MGM’s The Prisoner of Zenda